tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Students will just have completed a lengthy activity of installing and using the Plaid SDK to extract financial data.
 End the class with a reflection exercise to reinforce the conceptual information learned.

-Give students 2 minutes to pick one data element from the Plaid transaction data that they'd like to analyze.
-Call on each student in a round-robin fashion and ask them to volunteer a data point of interest.
-Allow the students to suggest different types of analysis they'd like to do with Plaid's data.
+Give students two minutes to pick one data element from the Plaid transaction data that they'd like to analyze.
+Call on each student in a round robin, and ask them to volunteer a data point of interest.
+Allow students to suggest different types of analysis they'd like to do with Plaid's data.

 * **Answer:** Example data elements include the amount of interest payments, number of restaurant purchases, number of travel purchases across time, etc.